-Introduce yourself to the child care provider and provide them with your contact information.
-Reach out to the them regularly to ask whether they have concerns for the child(ren).
-If so, share these concerns with your team and the court so the proper services can be put in place.
+Speak to the child care provider and ask whether they have any concerns for the child(ren) in your care.
+If so, share these concerns with the case manager and the court so the proper services can be put in place.
 Know your child's developmental level!

-Each child care will determine a child's level using a developmental screener, like an Ages and Stages Questionnaire or the Battelle Developmental Inventory (See the "Understanding Your Early Education Options for 0 to 5 Year Old Children in Care" document on the above site to know which screener your provider will use).
-Ask for a copy of that screener and suggestions on how to help in areas where the child is below level.
+Each child care will determine your child's level using a developmental screener, like an Ages and Stages Questionnaire or the Battelle Developmental Inventory (See the "Understanding Your Early Education Options for 0 to 5 Year Old Children in Care" document on the above site to know which screener your provider will use).
+Ask for a copy of that screener and suggestions on how to help in areas where your child is below level.
+Continue the education at home!